rohan416/rohan416/README.md

 ### Hi I'm Rohan!

-- 🔭 I’m currently working as Backen Developer Intern @Solytics-Partners
+- 🔭 I’m a Computer Science Graduate looking forward to advance my skills in DSA and Development
-- 🌱 I have good knowledge in Python, Django and REST apis
+-
 - 📫 How to reach me: rohanchand416@gmail.com
 - 😄 Pronouns: He/Him